-The Institute, through its post-graduate programmes, DMLT & M.Sc.-Medical Technology (in Clinical Laboratory Technology), provides a unique opportunity to candidates to acquire not only the knowledge and skill in the laboratory techniques at its NABL-accredited clinical laboratories and NABH-accredited A. D. Gorwala Blood Bank; but also to sharpen up the edge in the laboratory-based research by undertaking an in-house research project as a compulsory P. G. dissertation in M.Sc.
+The Institute, through its post-graduate programmes, DMLT & M.Sc.-Medical Technology (in Clinical Laboratory Technology), provides a unique opportunity for candidates to acquire not only the knowledge and skill in the laboratory techniques at its NABL-accredited clinical laboratories and NABH-accredited A. D. Gorwala Blood Bank; but also to sharpen up the edge in the laboratory-based research by undertaking an in-house research project as a compulsory P. G. dissertation in M.Sc.
 Programme.

 The institute organizes orientation for UG as well as PG freshers.